Call me on the job on:

 Post repair

-• The best bolt to use is a hot dipped galvanised coach bolt or stainless steel.
+• B est bolt for a wood fence post repair is a hot dipped galvanised coach bolt or stainless steel.

 Wood post repair

-How to level a fence post (plumb levelling)
+How to level a fence post? (plumb levelling)

 • Fence post levelling is achieved by front & side aligning of the post.
+Keep checking the bubble is in the centre of the vial.

 • To finish, check the post alignment.